lucaju/netvisjs/README.md

 On the browser, navigate to the folder you put the files on your localhost *e.g.*, projects/netvis/index.php The app guides you through a step-by-step installation on the first time you run it.
 Follow the instructions.
-The installation process creates an environment variable file (.env) to store the database credentials.
+The installation process creates an environment variable file (config/.env) to store the database credentials.